 The excavator needs to protect all facilities from damage when backfilling an excavation.
 Trash, debris, coiled wire, or other material that could damage existing facilities or interfere with the accuracy of future locates should not be buried in the excavation.
-Extra caution must be taken to remove large rocks, sharp objects, and large chunks of hard-packed clay or dirt.
+Remove large rocks, sharp objects, and chunks of hard-packed clay or dirt.
 No trash or pieces of abandoned lines are to be backfilled into the trench.
-This will help prevent inadvertent damage to the facility during the backfill process.
+Using these guidelines will help prevent accidental damage to the facility during the backfill process.